pixel

 What is drive-to-store?

-3 Pillars of Drive to Store: The Connection Between Digital and Physical
+3 Pillars of Drive to Store: The connection between digital and physical

-Infographic 3 pillars of drive-to-store
+Infographic: 3 pillars of drive to store

 1. Omnichannel

-2. Personalization
+2. Customization

 3. Geolocation

-Geolocation is the ability to identify and track the geographic position of an object, person, or device in real time using signals such as GPS, cell phone towers, IP addresses, or Wi-Fi.
+Geolocation is the ability to identify and track the geographic position of an object, person, or device in real time, using signals such as GPS, cell phone towers, IP addresses, or Wi-Fi.

 How does drive-to-store work as a sales strategy?